 - Allow yourself to ventilate emotions (in writing or in person)

 - Manage and dedicate time to your psycho-social well-being after your assignment and seek professional help if needed

-It must be noted that journalists and other professionals who make use of eyewitness media can also experience symptoms associated with post-traumatic stress disorder.
+Journalists and other professionals who make use of eyewitness media can also experience symptoms associated with post-traumatic stress disorder.
 This means that professionals who do not experience traumatic events first-hand may still experience vicarious trauma in the form of ‘work-related exposure to the extreme details of a traumatic event’, for example when selecting pictures to accompany a story or when interviewing trauma victims.
 According to the results of a survey conducted by Eyewitness Media Hub, more than 50 percent of journalists are exposed to shocking source material multiple times a week.
 Second-hand or vicarious trauma should also be taken seriously, as its impact can be considerable and in some cases the impact can be just as severe as the impact of first-hand trauma.

 Learn moreThe Mind Field provides a platform for connecting international development workers, journalists and similar professionals with therapists, through online therapy.
 The therapy sessions can be in either English or Arabic.